pandrey-fr/ac2art/neural_networks/core/dnn_api_doc.md

   values may also be accessed through the `architecture` attribute and the `get_values` method.

-- The `restore_model` method allows to restore and instanciated model's weights from a .npy dump.
-More generally, the function `load_dumped_model` may be used to fully instanciate a dumped model.
+- The `restore_model` method allows to restore and instantiated model's weights from a .npy dump.
+More generally, the function `load_dumped_model` may be used to fully instantiate a dumped model.

 - The `reset_model` method may be used at any moment to reset the